-The climate historical simulation should be bias-corrected to the observations.
-For the uncoupled ocean simulations, one could apply the bias correction for the atmospheric forcing using adjust-mean method.
+adjust-mean methods.
 The adjust-mean methods allow to keep the variability of the climate model, while the climatology is adjusted to the observations.
 However, it is inappropriate to bias-correct the wind direction and pressure system [Mathis et al., 2013].
 Hence, for the storm surge study, we have not seen bias-correction for the forcing as an appropriate way.